0zgur0/Spam-Filtering/README.md

 # Spam-Filtering
-Spam Filtering Using SVM and Naive Bayes
+Python code for spam filtering using SVM and naive bayes